A key sector for Bangladesh

 Recognizing the vital role of the Fire Service and Civil Defence Department (FSCD), emphasis has been placed on enhancing its capacity to carry out inspections and respond to incidents.
 The Government of Bangladesh has boosted the strength of the FSCD with the number of fire service staff working as inspectors up from 55 to 265.

 Strengthening the fire service

 ILO, with support from the US Department of Labor, is supporting this process by providing comprehensive training.
 A core of master trainers has been created within FSCD to build the skills of colleagues nationwide.
 Fire Service staff can now more effectively inspect factories, develop emergency action plans and carry out evacuation drills to ensure factory occupants evacuate buildings safely when the alarm sounds.
-Fire Service staff are also being trained on how to effectively follow up on inspection reports in a systematic manner while ILO is also seeking to acquire for the fire service a training tower to help further enhance its operational ability.
+Fire Service staff are also being trained on how to effectively follow up on inspection reports in a systematic manner and to collaborate with their counterparts from the Department of Inspections for Factories and Establishments.
+Meanwhile, ILO is also seeking to acquire for the fire service mobile training towers to help further enhance its operational ability.

 Enhancing occupational health and safety

 Building a culture of Occupational Safety and Health and the skills to implement it is a major challenge for the RMG sector.
 Efforts are therefore underway supported by ILO to reinforce the capacity of workers, supervisors and managers in the sector to improve the safety of their workplaces.
 Through training and education and the support of broad awareness campaigns and materials, workers and employers will benefit from improved safety practices and be better able to fulfil the objectives of the National Action Plan on Fire and Building Safety.